galves46/galves46.github.io/index.md

 >
 > Success is no accident!

-I fell in love by coding has an hobby, now I aim for coding to be my life.
+I fell in love with coding as an hobby, now I aim for coding to be my life.

 Self-educated and curious, I love to break down new challenges.